alibaba/kt-connect/docs/en-us/guide/quickstart.md

 └──────────┘ │   └──────────┘ │  └──────────┘
             mesh              │
              │   ┌──────────┐ │
-             └──►│ ServiceB'├─┘
+             └──►│ ServiceB'├─┘ (Local Instance)
                  └──────────┘
 ```

 Mesh command has 2 execution modes.
-The default `auto` mode will automatically create corresponding routing rules for you without extra service mesh component.
+The default `auto` mode will automatically create corresponding routing rules for you **without** extra service mesh component.

 In order to verify the results, firstly let's reset the content of the index page of the Tomcat service in the cluster, then use `ktctl mesh` command to create a traffic rule: